Skip to primary navigation Skip to content Skip to footer

 Marine Life That Stays With You

 The government protected this corner of the ocean in 1969, and the fish took notice.
-Spinner dolphins break the surface nearby with acrobatic ease.
-The coral thrives.
-Water clarity stretches to 100 feet and beyond.
+Spinner dolphins break the surface nearby with acrobatic ease, the coral thrives, and water clarity stretches to 100 feet and beyond.
+Wade into the protected waters to find 200 species of tropical fish.
+If you’re lucky, you may even come across the state fish of Hawaii, also known as the humuhumunukunukuāpuaʻa, often seen zigzagging between cracks in the reef.

 When History Left Its Mark